Swapnil Joshi: Early life

+Joshi was born on 18 October 1977 in Girgaon, Mumbai.
+He attended the Byramjee Jeejeebhoy Parsee Charitable Institution, and later, he pursued a Bachelor of Commerce degree from Sydenham College of Commerce and Economics.
+While his parents worked in government services, Joshi, on the other hand, is known for his career as an actor.
+He is the only son of his parents.

 Career

-Debut and breakthrough (1989-2010)
+Debut and breakthrough (1989–2010)

 At the age of nine, Joshi started his acting career with Ramanand Sagar's show Uttar Ramayana, where he played the role of young Kusha.
 In 1993, he was offered the role of young Krishna in another Ramanand Sagar's show named Krishna.
 Later, Joshi took a break from acting and made a comeback as a youth actor with Sanjeev Bhattacharya's show Campus.
 He then continued working in Hindi shows like Hudd Kar Di, Dil Vil Pyar Vyar, Des Mein Niklla Hoga Chand, Hare Kkaanch Ki Choodiyaan to name a few.
 In 1997, he played the role of Inder in Zee TV's popular show Amanat.
 Then, he played the role of Dhruv, a parallel lead in the serial Kehta Hai Dil.
 In 1997, he first played the supporting role of Vikram Dixit in the film Ghulam-E-Mustafa, starring Nana Patekar and Raveena Tandon.

 He also portrayed the role of Dr. Prakash in the popular show Bhabhi.
 He played the role of Arjun, Supriya Pilgaonkar's youngest son in the show Kadvee Khatee Meethi, which was a sequel of super-hit comedy show Tu Tu Main Main.
 He also hosted the kid's talent show named Chota Packet Bada Dhamaka.
 In 2008, he participated on Sony TV's show Mr. & Ms. TV, which was judged by Madhur Bhandarkar and Sonali Bendre.
 He won the show along with actress Purvi Joshi.
 His first Marathi film was Manini, where he played the lead role of Deepak Rajyadhakshya.
 In 2008, he acted in the multi-starrer film Checkmate.

 He played the role of Chingya in the comedy film Amhi Satpute.
 He then played the lead character of Yash in the Marathi series Adhuri Ek Kahani opposite Kishori Godbole.
 He also acted in the comedy show Tere Gharchya Samor.
 He played the role of Pratap in the show Ardhangini.